Reviews

 Paying for your sunblock with tax-free money is great, but if you really want to put your HSA dollars to work for you, you need to invest them.

 While many other HSAs require a minimum balance before you can start investing (sometimes as much as $2,000), Lively does not.
-Plus, Lively has plenty of investment options (such as index funds), many of which are very low-cost.

 You can also use the money in your Lively HSA to invest in more than 300 commission-free exchange-traded funds (ETFs) and more than 13,000 mutual funds (of which 2,000+ don’t charge a transaction fee).